Saturday, September 28, 2024

 Retention Cysts: Example – Salivary cysts.

 Inside the mouth, salivary glands of various sizes are present.
-One of the salivary gland duct may be injured by dentures, fish bone or chicken bone.
+One of the salivary gland ducts may be injured by dentures, fish bone, or chicken bone.
 An inflammation begins and the wound heals by fibrosis.
 Fibrosis may completely block the duct and saliva accumulates results in a cyst formation

 Malignant Cysts: Example – Cystadenoma of the nasal sinuses and lungs.

-One of the mucous gland of the sinus or lung may turn into a cancer.
-Some cancers retain glandular structure called cystadenoma, other cancerous glands turns anaplastic cancer.
+One of the mucous glands of the sinus or lung may turn into a cancer.
+Some cancers retain glandular structures called cystadenoma, and other cancerous glands turn into anaplastic cancer.

 Special cysts: